nespinoza/juliet/docs/tutorials/ttvs.rst

 Incorporating transit-timing variations
 =======================================

-The transit fits that have been presented so far in the tutorials assume that the transit times, :math:`T$` are exactly periodic, i.e., they can be predicted by the simple relationship
+The transit fits that have been presented so far in the tutorials assume that the transit times, :math:`T` are exactly periodic, i.e., they can be predicted by the simple relationship

 :math:`T(n) = t_0 + n P`,

-where :math:`t_0` is the time-of-transit center, :math:`P` is the period of the orbit and :math:`n` is the so-called transit epoch, counted from the time-of-transit center, :math:`t_0` (i.e., :math:`T(0) = t_0`).
+where :math:`t_0` is the time-of-transit center at epoch zero (:math:`n=0`), :math:`P` is the period of the orbit and :math:`n` is the transit epoch.
 In some particular cases, however, this simple relationship might not be satisfied.
 Because of gravitational/dynamical interactions with additional bodies in the system, the exoplanet under study might undergo what we usually refer to as "_transit timing variations_" (TTVs), where the transit times are not exactly periodic and vary due to these (in principle unknown) interactions.
 If we define those variations as extra perturbations :math:`\delta t_n` to the above defined timing equation, we can write the time-of-transit centers as: